Hornsby Brand Design

+Hornsby Brand Design is a member of the American Advertising Federation (AAF) of Knoxville American Advertising Federation.

 History

 The CEO and principal of Hornsby Brand Design LLC, Bridget Hornsby, studied at Grady College of Journalism and Mass Communication at the University of Georgia in Athens, Ga., graduating with an advertising degree in 1986.
 After working as a business manager for a wholesale printing company in Atlanta, Ga., she worked as a corporate editor of two magazines for the international, musical instruments manufacturer, Peavey Electronics Corporation in Meridian, Miss.
 In 1993 she founded HornsbyWerks and moved it to Knoxville, Tenn., in 1995.
 The company changed its name to Hornsby Brand Design in 2003, when its president, Chris Hornsby, joined the company.
 Hornsby Brand Design acquired the LLC in April 2014.

 Chris studied graphic design at the University of Georgia, in Athens.
 Upon his graduation in 1984 with a BFA, he worked for the Joan Carol Design and Exhibit Group in Atlanta as a designer where he designed exhibits for some of the largest companies in the world.
 After a two-year stint, he moved to Richard Douglas Advertising, also in Atlanta.
 His first projects as an art director included the Dale Carnegie Institute and the Salvation Army.